josh-tracey/exprimo/README.md

 ## Contributing

-Contributions to Censura are welcome!
+Contributions to Exprimo are welcome!
 Please submit a pull request on GitHub.

 ## License

-Censura is licensed under the MIT license.
+Exprimo is licensed under the MIT license.
 Please see the `LICENSE` file in the GitHub repository for more information.